 At the end of the school day, the pupils branched off in different directions, with various plans for their Thursday evening.
-Beth already had her own plans for the evening — mope in her bedroom with crumpets and Naruto.
+Beth also had her own plans — mope in her bedroom with crumpets and Naruto.
 She was stood by the school gates, ignoring the students that slowly passed her, staring at her friends.

-Dan and Felix sat closely, laughing at something on a poster they'd picked from the bulletin board.
+Dan and Felix sat closely together, laughing at something on a poster they'd picked from the bulletin board.
 Felix had a basketball in one hand, and his other hand was protectively around Dan's shoulders, holding him close.
-Dan had revealed Felix's future living situations to his friends a while back, and the pair had been inseparable since then.
+Dan had revealed Felix's future living situations to his friends a while back, and the pair had been inseparable ever since.

 Beth merely watched impassively, and used the distraction as an opportunity to slink away.
 She’d made it as far as the bus stop, when –

 Zoe came bounding towards her with a spirit of energy.
 How she managed to escape Alfie's grip and cross the yard so quickly was a mystery to Beth.
 “Hey,” Zoe said as soon as she caught up.
 “You okay?”

 “Sure.”
 Zoe glared scathingly at her.
 She wasn’t a fool.
 Beth sometimes wished she was.
 Life would have been so much easier.

 "It’s not, you know…” Zoe stopped, her brain already whizzing away.